aresprotocols/ocw-suit/pallets/session-old/README.md

 for next session rotation.
 - `disable_index` - Disable a validator by index.
 - `disable` - Disable a validator by Validator ID
+- `load_keys` - Read the stored session of a validator, Ares Oracle needs to be public.

 ## Usage